 Everybody’s feet are capable of stinking.
 The stink can range from mild to horrible.
 For example, there are certain people whose feet produce a very offensive odor that can drive everybody from a room as soon as they take off their shoes.
 This is an example of a severe case of foot odor.
 Would you believe it if I told you that there are other cases of smelly feet that are far worse than this?
 Well, believe it or not, there are far worse cases of stinky feet than this!

-It is obvious that having smelly feet is a very embarrassing problem which needs to be solved right away.
-It is against this background that this article focuses on two very important things, namely why our feet stink, and how to stop our feet from stinking.
+Having smelly feet is a very embarrassing problem that needs to be solved right away.
+This article focuses on two very important things, namely, why our feet stink and how to stop our feet from stinking.

 Let us start with the first, which is why our feet stink.
 Do you know why your feet stink?
-If you don’t know, then read on and you will find out why.
+If you don’t know, then read on.

 Why Your Feet Stink

 There are two major reasons why your feet will stink.
 Before your feet can stink, two things must take place.
 First, your feet must sweat.
 Second, bacteria must be produced on the feet.
 When these two things occur, your feet are sure going to smell very bad.
 Your feet will never smell bad if you do not sweat and if bacteria is not produced.
 The feet happen to be one of the most hardworking parts of the body, which is why, whether we like it or not, they are going to get sweaty and produce bacteria and give off some bad odor.

 In the medical world, the official name for smelly or stinky feet is bromodosis.
 Virtually everybody in this world suffers from bromodosis or smelly feet from time to time.
 The main cause of bromodosis is bacteria.